nkaaf/AnnotationProcessor/README.md

 }
 ```

-Also have to turn on module path inference and add the release flag.
+You also need to turn on module path inference and add the release flag.

-> ❗ You cannot use the JDK 9 because the release flag causes an error with Gradle.
+> ❗ You cannot use JDK 9 because the release flag causes an error with Gradle.
 JDK 10 causes another error with
-> Gradle, but the Java 10 release flag can be used with JDK 12.
-See Bug Tickets linked in Example.
+> Gradle, but the Java 10 release flag can be used with JDK 12 and later.
+See the error tickets linked in example.
-> But you can use the release flag 11, and a JDK 11 ❗ <br/>
+> But you can use the release flag 11, and a JDK 11 ❗

 ```groovy
 java {